Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Constraint Learning for Control Tasks

 \subsection{Finding a Limited Duration Control Barrier Function}

-We present a possible way to find an LDCBF $B_{\rm LD}$ for the set of safe states through global value function learning.
-Let $\ell(x)\geq0,\;\forall x\in\X$, and suppose that the set of safe states is given by
+We present a possible way to find an LDCBF $B_{\rm LD}$ for the set of safe states through value function learning.
+Here, we should mention that, in practice, one may consider cases where a nominal model or a simulator is available to learn LDCBF during training time, or cases where getting outside of safe regions during training is not "fatal" (e.g., breaking the agent).